5 Ways Accepting Credit Cards Can Help Small Businesses

-Due to budgetary constraints and a lack of resources, achieving lasting success can be a challenge for smaller sized businesses.
-One of the biggest contributors to 82% of businesses failing, according to U.S. Bank, is the lack of cash flow within an organization.
+Due to budgetary constraints and lack of resources, smaller-sized businesses may struggle to achieve lasting success.
+Lack of cash flow within an organization factors significantly into 82% of business failure, according to U.S. Bank.
 With 66% of American consumers preferring to use credit cards to make a purchase, businesses can increase cash flow by accepting credit cards as a form of payment.

 Here are 5 ways accepting credit cards can help small businesses: